Connecting to a Private or Shield Heroku Postgres Database via PrivateLink

 $ heroku config --app your_app_name | grep ENDPOINT_ID_HERE

-You can now use this connection string to connect the applications in your AWS VPC to your private Heroku Postgres database.
+You can now use this connection string to connect the applications in your AWS VPC to your private Heroku Postgres database and PgBouncer instance.
 Here’s an example command with accompanying output:

-For any issues or concerns with using this feature, please open a support ticket.
+For any issues or concerns with using this feature, open a support ticket.

 After you configure your VPC endpoints, you can create an EC2 instance in your AWS VPC to connect to Heroku Postgres.